-10 Books About Emotional Distress
+10 Books About Personal Tragedies

 To say someone has recovered from emotional wounds does not mean they are forever and entirely freed of the hurt and rage which created them.
 By way of example, someone with a permanent disability, however much success they achieve may continue to sense subtle ostracism from some of their able-bodied compatriots.